-Sometimes being the mom you want to be comes down to saying yes even when it is hard.
-It’s saying yes when all you really want to do is say no, but you are able to look beyond the reasons and give in anyway.
+Sometimes being the mom you want to be comes down to saying yes, even when it is hard.
+It’s saying yes when all you really want to do is say no, but you can look beyond the reasons and give in anyway.

-It’s 50 degrees outside with not a stitch of sunlight as far as the eye can see.
-It’s warmer than it’s been the past 3 months, no doubt.
-But it’s certainly not bathing suit weather…and it’s certainly not on my agenda for my 2 girls to get in one today.
+It was warmer than it’s been the past three months, no doubt.
+But it certainly was not bathing suit weather… and it’s certainly was not on my agenda for my kids to get in one that day.

-But, spoiler alert….that’s exactly what they did this past Saturday.
+But, spoiler alert….that’s exactly what they did on that Saturday.

-And I let them go at it for a brief (but fun) 10 minutes.
+And I let them go at it for a brief (but fun) TEN minutes.
 And they loved every minute of it.
 There were shrieks that could be heard down the block.

 And I almost missed out on it.
 On the pure joy of it.